snehilvj/dmc-docs/docs/popover/popover.md

 (`display: none, visibility: hidden,` etc.), removed from the DOM, or when the target element is scrolled out of the viewport.

 By default, `hideDetached` is enabled – the dropdown is hidden with the target element.
 You can change this behavior with `hideDetached=False`.
-To see the difference, try to scroll the root element of the following demo:
+To see the difference, try to scroll the container that holds the Popover components:

 .. exec::docs.popover.hidedetached